View Kathleen Stitt's Obituary on leadertimes.com and share memories

 |

 She was a homemaker.
-She belonged to Heilman Emmanuel Lutheran Church and was a past matron of the Eastern Star of Kittanning, Chapter 277.
+She belonged to Heilman Emmanuel Lutheran Church and was a past matron of the Order of the Eastern Star of Kittanning, Chapter 277.

 Kathleen loved spending time with her family and grand kids.
-She enjoyed camping in Segal, Pa., campfires, gardening and canning.
+She enjoyed camping in Sigel, Pa., campfires, gardening, and canning.
 She was known for her deer bologna and jerky, and her homemade buns.

 In addition to her parents, Kathleen was preceded in death by a sister, Joyce Pytel.